 - Introduction of key concepts and an outline of what will be addressed in the body of the paper

 - Synthesizes a critical evaluation of the related literature

-- Paraphrases as opposed to using block &/or direct quotes.
+- Paraphrases as opposed to using block and/or direct quotes

 - Research methodology, if present, is justified and applied